Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Discussion

 \subsection{Perception Module}

-The proposed framework is modular and can be directly integrated with a wide range of perception pipelines that provide terrain geometry in the form of segmented polygonal regions \cite{miki2022elevation}.
+The proposed framework is modular and can be directly integrated with a wide range of perception pipelines that provide terrain geometry in the form of segmented polygonal regions \citep{miki2022elevation}.
 Existing perception modules that perform terrain segmentation using LiDAR, RGB-D sensors, or stereo vision can be adapted to supply the required input to the MICP planner and symbolic abstraction layers.
+In this work we deliberately treated the perception layer as out of scope and used motion-capture-aided manual labeling on hardware (Sec.~\ref{sec:hardware}); a fully autonomous deployment will need to address how perception uncertainty---segmentation noise, polygon misalignment, and per-frame perception delay---propagates through the MICP feasibility certificates and the symbolic-level realizability guarantees.
+In the current framework, runtime symbolic repair already provides a partial fallback: when perceived terrain causes the symbolic specification to become unrealizable, repair triggers and synthesizes new skills.
+Quantifying the resilience of this fallback under realistic perception noise is an important next step.